Politics, governance and management

 - Prof Tim Jacoby - Professor

-- Dr Shirley Jenner - Lecturer, Human Resource Management
+- Dr Shirley Jenner - Senior Lecturer, Human Resource Management

-- Dr Tom Lavers - Lecturer, Politics, Governance and Management
+- Dr Tom Lavers - Senior Lecturer, Politics, Governance and Management

-- Dr Aminu Mamman - Reader, Human Resource Management
+- Prof Aminu Mamman - Professor, Management and International Development

 - Prof Diana Mitlin - Professor, Global Urbanism, Director of Global Urban Research Centre

-- Dr Chris Rees - Senior Lecturer, Human Resources and Organisational Change
+- Dr Chris Rees - Reader, Human Resources and Organisational Change

 - Dr Kate Rowlands - Senior Lecturer, Human Resource Management